PureNimble/ISEP-LAPR2/docs/sprintB/US07/Readme.md

-# US 007 - To register in the system to buy, sell or rent properties
+# US 007 - Register in the system to buy, sell or rent properties

 [Requirements Engineering](01.requirements-engineering/Readme.md)